The Dunthor Ranch

 A barrel cactus that produces beautiful flowers when it blooms in the Spring.

 That prominent peak off in the distance is Baboquivari, sacred to the Tohono O’odham people.
-It can easily be spotted 60 miles way from Tucson.
+It is the center of their cosmology and the home of the creator, I’itoi.
+According to tribal stories, he resides in a cave below the base of the mountain.
+It can easily be spotted 60 miles away from Tucson to the East in the next desert basin.

 Only the built out Phase I got a well installed which is now owned and managed by the City of Tucson.
 Everyone else has water trucked in to fill storage tanks.